 Potential Career Opportunities

-Jobs can range from an entry-level technician to owner/operator or manager.
+Jobs can range from entry-level technicians to owners/operators or managers.
 Students will work in diverse areas such as sheet metal fabrication and repair, vehicle maintenance, collision repair, auto parts welding, paints and refinishing equipment shop, auto painting, and modifications.

-Our Fabrication and Refinishing (AFFR) program graduates will have career opportunities including:
+Our Fabrication and Refinishing (AFFR) program graduates will have the following career opportunities:

 Automotive Service Technician